 - Start small.
 We tend to do too much at first, primarily if we’re used to a certain level from our old exercise program.
 But in the beginning, it’s best to hold back, and do a little, and then progress slowly back to your old level.
 If you’re used to running 5 miles, run 3.
 If you’re used to swimming for an hour, do half an hour.
 If you’re used to lifting 12 reps of 200 lbs., do eight reps of 160 lbs.
 You get the idea.
 Start slowly, or you will have a harder time sticking with it.
 Once you’re back in the habit, you can increase your workload.

 - Learn from your mistakes.
 There’s a reason you stopped your exercise program.
 Figure out what that was, and plan to beat it next time.
 If not, it will happen again.

 - Celebrate every little success in the beginning.
 The first few days are the most crucial.
 Reward yourself often during this time, and celebrate everything you do!
-The first week is the next most important period.
+The first week is the next most vital period.
 After that, it gets easier.
 But after about 2-3 weeks, you’ll face a crisis.
 Re-focus yourself during that crisis, and you’ll get through it.
 After a month, you’ll be golden.